ropensci-archive/outsider/README.md

 > The Outsider is always unhappy, but he is an agent that ensures the happiness for millions of 'Insiders'.<br><br> *[The Outsider, Wilson, 1956](https://en.wikipedia.org/wiki/The_Outsider_(Colin_Wilson)).*

 <br> Integrating external programs into a deployable, R workflow can be challenging.
-Although there are many useful functions and packages (e.g. `system()` or `reticulate`) for calling code and software from alternative languages, these approaches require users to independently install dependant software and may not work across platforms.`outsider` aims to make this easier by allowing users to install, run and control programs *outside of R* across all operating systems.
+Although there are many useful functions and packages (e.g. `base::system()`) for calling code and software from alternative languages, these approaches require users to independently install dependant software and may not work across platforms. `outsider` aims to make this easier by allowing users to install, run and control programs *outside of R* across all operating systems.

+**For more detailed information, check out the [`outsider` website](https://antonellilab.github.io/outsider)**

 Installation
 ------------